memgraph/documentation/pages/querying/read-and-modify-data.md

 ```

 The amount of created Delta overhead is the total number of nodes and edges in the graph.
 Every
 delta is around 56 bytes in size.
-For a dataset of 40 million entities, it piles up to 2.25GB, which
+For a dataset of 40 million entities, it adds up to 2.25GB, which
-is not insignificant.
+is significant.
 In practice, users experience bad behaviour when the number of allocated Delta objects
 is in the magnitude of millions, since they don't expect the total amount of memory to be rising, but either
 stay the same when updates are done, or go down if deletes are performed.